alexandertrefz/essence/packages/website/diagnostics.md

 ### `native-property-without-type`

 A static Property in a `declarations { … }` Program declared neither a value nor a Type.
-A native Property is exactly its annotation — `static PI:
+A native Property is exactly its annotation — `static Pi:
 Transcendental` — so without one there is nothing to declare.

 ## Choices